Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 Deandre Ayton Insights vs. the Nuggets

+- Ayton's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked team in the NBA on defense.
+- On defense, the Nuggets have allowed 112.5 points per game, which is eighth-best in the NBA.

-- The Nuggets are the best team in the league, giving up 40.8 rebounds per contest.
+- On the boards, the Nuggets are ranked No. 1 in the league, conceding 40.8 rebounds per contest.

-- Giving up 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the league.
+- Conceding 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the NBA.

 Deandre Ayton vs. the Nuggets